MicrosoftDocs/customer-insights/ci-docs/audience-insights/customer-card-add-in.md

 ## Prerequisites

 - The add-in only works with Dynamics 365 model-driven apps, such as Sales or Customer Service, version 9.0 and later.
-- For your Dynamics 365 data to map to the audience insights customer profiles, we recommend they be [ingested from the Dynamics 365 app using the Microsoft Dataverse connector](connect-power-query.md).
-If you use a different method to ingest Dynamics 365 contacts (or accounts), you need to make sure the contactid (or accountid) field is set as the [primary key for said source in Unify>Map](map-entities.md#select-primary-key-and-semantic-type-for-attributes).
+- For your Dynamics 365 data to map to the audience insights customer profiles, we recommend it's [ingested from the Dynamics 365 app using the Microsoft Dataverse connector](connect-power-query.md).
+If you use a different method to ingest Dynamics 365 contacts (or accounts), you need to make sure the `contactid` (or `accountid`) field is set as the [primary key for that data source in the map step of the data unificaiton process](map-entities.md#select-primary-key-and-semantic-type-for-attributes).
 - All Dynamics 365 users of the Customer Card Add-in must be [added as users](permissions.md) in audience insights to see the data.
 - [Configured search and filter capabilities](search-filter-index.md) in audience insights are required for lookup of data to work.
 - Each add-in control relies on specific data in audience insights.
 Some data and controls are only available in environments of specific types.
 The add-in configuration will inform you if a control is not available due to the selected environment type.
 Learn more about [environment use cases](work-with-business-accounts.md).